The monumental Cathedral Church in Berlin is a major attraction – a richly decorated church interior, fascinating

 The old building was demolished in 1893, and the foundation stone for the new church laid in 1894.
 Eleven years later in 1905, the new church was consecrated.
 The church was severely damaged during the Second World War.
 After the division of Germany, the Cathedral Church was in East Berlin.
 The work on restoring the church began there in 1975, although in a simplified form.

 The Cathedral Church is dominated by a monumental dome crowned by a lantern with a golden cross and flanked by four towers.
 Raschdorff drew his inspiration from the Italian High Renaissance and the more florid baroque style.
 With its lavish mix of ornamental mosaics, gold features and impressive statues, the interior is clearly informed by the late nineteenth century’s love of grand gestures and display.
 The most notable works of art are the marble and onyx altar, designed by Friedrich August Stüler, and the white marble baptismal font by Christian Daniel Rauch.
 In the Baptismal and Matrimonial Chapel, the monumental painting of the Descent of the Holy Spirit by Carl Begas in the style of Raphael is also well worth seeing.

 Visiting the Cathedral Church

 The main nave with the massive dome soaring above it is certainly one of the church’s signature sights, and not to be missed.
 In contrast, the simpler Baptismal and Matrimonial Chapel is far more meditative, inviting visitors to stop, rest and reflect.
-The Hohenzollern Crypt, the most important dynastic sepulchre in Germany, contains nearly 100 sarcophagi and burial monuments from five centuries.
+In the Hohenzollern crypt, which has been closed for three years since 1 March 2020 for reconstruction and renovation work, is the most important dynastic sepulchre in Germany.
+It contains nearly 100 sarcophagi and burial monuments from five centuries.
 Some are plain and simple, while others are extremely ornate as, for example, the sarcophagi under the galleries in the upper church room carved by Andreas Schlüter for Friedrich I and Queen Sophie Charlotte, which are ranked as masterpieces of baroque sculpture.